st-ty1/Artix_FreshTomato/mips-uClibc-toolchain_buildroot/README.md

 	- Copy 1030_gcc_inline_functions.patch of this repo to buildroot-2011.02/toolchain/gcc/4.2.4 .
 	- Copy 020-fcommon-gcc10-binutils.patch to buildroot-2011.02/package/binutils/binutils-2.20.1 and buildroot-2011.02/package/binutils/binutils-2.19.1.

-- Shell script build_ft-mips-2011.02_RT-AC.sh shows a way, how to integrate this mips-toolchain into the sources of FT (for use with sources of asuswrt-Merlin/John's fork the paths in the script have to be amended respectively).
-At the moment the script does not work yet as some patches for httpd, iperf, e2fsprogs, libiconv and php5 are missing.
+- Shell script build_ft-mips-2011.02_RT-AC.sh shows a way, how to integrate this mips-toolchain into the sources of FT (for use with sources of asuswrt-Merlin/John's fork the paths in the script have to be amended respectively), as some patches are also needed.

 BR st-ty1\/_st_ty\/st_ty_